-This study employed a combination of qualitative and quantitative research techniques.
-In view of the difficulty in securing valid and reliable information on the sensitive subject of caste given the public denial of even the existence of caste in many situations and the tendency to avoid the topic in day-to-day communication as much as possible and given the limited time available for this study a household survey was not attempted.
+This study has employed a combination of qualitative and quantitative research techniques.
+In view of the difficulty in securing valid and reliable information on the sensitive subject of caste, given the public denial of even the existence of caste in many situations and the tendency to avoid the topic in day-to-day communication as much as possible and given the limited time available for this study, a household survey was not attempted.
 Instead, the following procedures were used to generate information relating to CBD in the sectors covered.

-- 1. A comprehensive literary review covering both English language literature and Sinhala and Tamil publications. - 2.
+- 1. A comprehensive literature review covering both English language literature and Sinhala and Tamil publications. - 2.
 Secondary data analysis covering census information, socio-economic surveys, information generated by NGOs and research organizations. - 3.
-Key informant interviews with selected community leaders and political actors representative of 'lowest caste' communities in Sinhala, Sri Lanka Tamil and Indian Tamil communities. - 4.
-Key Informant Interviews with relevant officials in government organizations and non-government organizations seeking to promote and advance the interests, capabilities, socio-economic status and human rights of the marginalized 'low caste' communities. - 5.
+Key Informant Interviews with selected community leaders and political actors representative of so-called 'lowest caste' communities in Sinhala, Sri Lanka Tamil and Indian Tamil communities. - 4.
+Key Informant Interviews with relevant officials in government organizations and non-government organizations seeking to promote and advance the interests, capabilities, socioeconomic status and human rights of the marginalized 'low caste' communities. - 5.
 Ethnographic research was conducted in 9 depressed caste communities representative of CBD in Sinhala, Sri Lanka Tamil and Indian Tamil populations in different parts of the country (See Table 1.1 and Map 1).
+The aim of the
-The aim of the ethnographic research was to understand the mechanisms of caste-based discrimination, and validate and understand the wider context of information gathered in previous steps.

-- 6. Focus Group Discussions (FGD) were conducted in selected deprived 'low caste' communities, IDP camps and war and disaster affected communities with a view to elicit community perspectives and experiences relating to CBD in complex humanitarian emergencies. - 7.
-A national level dissemination workshop was conducted to disseminate the findings of this study, promote advocacy and follow up action and secure feedback from the key players at the national and regional levels before finalizing Sri Lanka report on this topic.
+- ethnographic research was to understand the mechanisms of caste-based discrimination and validate and understand the wider context of information gathered in previous steps. - 6.
+Focus Group Discussions (FGD) were conducted in selected deprived 'low caste' communities, IDP camps and war and disaster affected communities with a view to elicit community perspectives and experiences relating to CBD in complex humanitarian emergencies. - 7.
+A national level dissemination workshop was conducted to disseminate the findings of this study, promote advocacy and follow up action and secure feedback from the key players at the national and regional levels before finalizing the Sri Lanka report on this topic.

+Table 1.1

-Table 1.1 Study Locations Covered in Ethnographic Research on Caste-based Discrimination
+Study Locations Covered in Ethnographic Research on

+Caste-based Discrimination

-Study Location District Ethnic Group Depressed Castes Mahaiyawa Kandy Indian Tamil Chakkiliyar, Parayar Welivita Kandy Sinhala Drummer Henawala Kandy Sinhala Kinnara Kuragala Kandy Sinhala Rodi Mallakam Jaffna SL Tamil Nalavar Rozzela Estate Nuwara Eliya Indian Tamil Pallar, Parayar, Chakkiliyar Opata Estate Ratnapura Indian Tamil Pallar, Parayar, Chakkiliyar Templestowe estate Nuwara Eliya Indian Tamil Pallar, Parayar, Chakkiliyar Mocha Estate Nuwara Eliya Indian Tamil Pallar, Parayar, Chakkiliyar
+Study Location District Ethnic Group Depressed Castes Mahaiyawa Kandy Indian Tamil Chakkiliyar, Parayar Welivita Kandy Sinhala Drummer Henawala Kandy Sinhala Kinnara Kuragala Kandy Sinhala Rodi Mallakam Jaffna SL Tamil Nalavar, Pallar Rozzela Estate Nuwara Eliya Indian Tamil Pallar, Parayar, Chakkiliyar Opata Estate Ratnapura Indian Tamil Pallar, Parayar, Chakkiliyar Templestowe Nuwara Eliya Indian Tamil Pallar, Parayar, Chakkiliyar Estate Mocha Estate Nuwara Eliya Indian Tamil Pallar, Parayar, Chakkiliyar facilitate rapport building in data gathering.
+While identifying and selecting field researchers, priority was given to those already with substantial field experience in the relevant communities.
+Ethnographic research was conducted by suitable post-graduate students attached to the University of Peradeniya, who developed their capacities for research, consultancy and advocacy relating to prevention of CBD as an outcome of this project.

-The research was undertaken by a team of researchers attached to the Department of Sociology at University of Peradeniya in collaboration with Human Development Organization in Kandy.
-The research team included both men and women and scholars representing different ethnic groups in the country.
-While selecting the members of the research team, priority was given to those from marginalized caste/social backgrounds where ever possible.
-Ethnographic research was conducted by suitable post graduate students attached to the University of Peradeniya, who developed their capacities for research, consultancy and advocacy relating to prevention of CBD as an outcome of this project.
+The field research was undertaken by a team of researchers attached to the Department of Sociology at the University of Peradeniya in collaboration with the Human Development Organization in Kandy.
+The research team included both men and women and scholars representing different ethnic and caste backgrounds in order to